 - The ruined Augustinian Abbey beside St. Muredach’s Cathedral in Ballina

 - Rosserk Friary, a Franciscan friary founded in 1460, is situated 4km outside Ballina, It is still in remarkably fine condition with an impressive and climbable bell tower

-- Moyne Abbey is just outside Killlala.
+- Moyne Abbey is just outside Killala.
 Overlooking the River Moy estuary, it was founded by the powerful Burke family as a Franciscan friary in 1462

 - The Priory of the Holy Cross at Rathfran, founded for the Dominicans in 1274 and, like many monasteries, burnt during the reign of Elizabeth I

-The tranquility and pastoral beauty along this trail can be as captivating as the artistic and architectural allure of the monasteries themselves.
+The tranquillity and pastoral beauty along this trail can be as captivating as the artistic and architectural allure of the monasteries themselves.